Positive Dog Training Supplies & Solutions!

 Picky chewers: Most picky dogs are fans of the Himalayan chews, but if not you can try soaking it or scratching it a bit to release some fresh flavor.

-Puppies should be supervised and not allowed to eat more than 1" at a time and then monitored to see how digestion goes.
+Puppies: should be supervised and not allowed to eat more than 1" at a time and then monitored to see how digestion goes.

 Antler Chews

-Dog Antler Chew
+Antler Chew

-Kong Toys
+Rubber Toys

 Kong Chew Dog Treat Dispensing Toy

-Strong chewers will need supervision so they don't chew the Kong into pieces.
+Strong chewers: will need supervision so they don't chew the hard rubber Kong into pieces.
 Trade your dog for a treat when you want to take it back.
 Order a larger size for strong chewers and choose the black or blue Kong.
 If you see your dog trying to break the toy interrupt with "eh eh!" and than praise for chewing without destroying the toy.
 Click for more on teaching your dog not to destroy toys.

 Picky chewers: Kongs are great for these guys because you can put a smear of peanut butter inside or a piece of chicken wedged in that they have to work on for awhile.